OpenNebula/docs/source/installation_and_configuration/large-scale_deployment/scalability.rst

 Database Tuning
 -------------------------

-For non-test installations use a MySQL database.
+For non-test installations use a MySQL/MariaDB database.
 SQLite is too slow for more than a couple of hosts and a few VMs.

 Be sure to review the :ref:`recommended maintenance procedures <mysql_maintenance>` for the MySQL database backend.